Landschaftspark Duisburg-Nord: Importance of memory

-Precursors of Landschaftspark
+Comparing between landscape architects

-Peter Latz gained his first important experiences in dealing with derelict industrial sites in 1985, when designing the "Harbour Island", a public park on a destroyed harbour site in Saarbrücken (Weilacher, 82).
-However, the concept of remaking an industrial site are not new.
-Rather, several landscape architects have worked within this realm.
-Works such as Alphand's Parc des Buttes Chaumont that were constructed in old quarries do not hide the past of the site, but rather work to enforce it.
+Peter Latz tried his first important experiences in dealing with derelict industrial sites in 1985, when designing the "Harbour Island", a public park on a destroyed harbour site in Saarbrücken (Weilacher, 82).

+However, the concept of redesigning industrial sites has been employed before by different architects.
+Several landscape architects have worked with the same mentality and culture such as Alphand's Parc des Buttes Chaumont that were constructed in old quarries; they didn't hide the main parts of the site, but work to enforce it.
 Richard Haag's Gas Works Park in Seattle was an important predecessor to the Landschaftspark.
 Rather than removing the gasworks, the design allowed parts of it to stay in place and created a mound where the soil was being remediated, allowing people to understand the process of change.

-Peter Latz, takes these ideas and pushes them further as he uses materials on the site to show their transient nature as they change and decompose, transforming into something else.
-Landschaftspark at Duisburg Nord had a clear intention of using the site to develop its program.
+Peter Latz takes these ideas and pushes them further as he uses materials on the site to show their transient nature as they change and decompose, transforming into something else.
+Landschaftspark at Duisburg Nord had a clear intention of using the relics to develop its program.
 Within this context, each programmatic element is given a specific identity that illustrates time, while showing change in different ways.
 Each visitor is allowed to experience the park in their own way and create their own story.
-Marot explains that as the visitor is able to experience "ambivalent readings of place," their memory will be sparked in new way, giving that place more depth (86).
+Marot explains that as the visitor is able to experience "ambivalent readings of place," their memory will be sparked in a new way, giving that place more depth (86).
 Marot finishes his book, Architecture and the Art of Memory, by insisting, "territories must be deepened" to provide places where memory can be fostered for cultural needs.
 Latz has worked to do this at Duisburg Nord in many ways (Weilacher, 102) and it has been declared as a highly successful cultural park (Steinglass, 129).